brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/SystemComplianceCheck/README.md

 This folder contains scripts designed to ensure **system compliance** by auditing and managing key aspects of **Active Directory (AD)** environments, **Windows servers**, and network resources.
 These tools assist administrators in maintaining a secure and compliant infrastructure by automating essential checks and generating detailed reports.

+✨ **All scripts feature a graphical user interface (GUI)** to enhance user interaction.
+Each script **generates detailed `.log` files** for operational tracking, and some of them **export results to `.csv` files** for easy integration with reporting tools.
+This makes Windows Server and Workstation management more intuitive, efficient, and user-friendly.

 ## 🛠️ Prerequisites

 Before using the scripts in this folder, ensure the following prerequisites are met: